Senior full stack developer and CTO at Ideamotive.

 In the case of the first framework, one could, of course, name some of the Facebook products, like Facebook.com itself, or Instagram.
-However, among React.JS companies, you can also find:
+However, among other companies who decided to create React app, you can also find:

-We talk further about specific uses of Facebook’s framework in our separate piece on React.JS companies.
+We talk further about specific uses of Facebook’s framework in our separate piece on React companies.

 On the other hand, when it comes to Vue, the list includes:

 As you can see, in this part of our Vue vs React battle, we have a draw, as both frameworks are used by multiple successful companies.

 Vue currently lacks any significant testing guidelines, but it is known that the team plans to work on it.
 They recommend using Karma.
 Vue works alongside Jest, and there are also Vue test Utils.

 Debugging in Vue is as easy as debugging any other web application.
 You can use developer tools, breakpoints, debugger statements, and more to debug your application source code.
 There is also this Vue.js developer tool so you can easily debug Vue applications.

 Looking at Stack Overflow, which has over 269k #reactjs questions, some thoughts also pop up.
 On the one hand, you don't have to worry about the lack of an answer to your question, and on the other hand, you can doubt the quality of the library.
 After all, if something works well, then should there be any questions?
 Another big advantage of React is the sheer amount of learning materials.